pixelastronauts/statamic-autocomplete-address-field/README.md

-# Statamic Address Field
+# Statamic Autocomplete Address Field

-The Statamic Address Field is a powerful addon for Statamic CMS that integrates a straightforward yet highly effective address input field featuring Google Maps Autocomplete.
+The Statamic Autocomplete Address Field is a powerful addon for Statamic CMS that integrates a straightforward yet highly effective address input field featuring Google Maps Autocomplete.
 This tool simplifies the process of entering and storing comprehensive address data directly within your CMS.

 ## Key Features